 The engineering marvels along the drive like Triple Arches and the Tunnels are visually impressive.
 So are the stories of the “powder monkeys” tasked with hanging off the cliffs by rope, drilling holes and stuffing them with dynamite.

 The valleys and alpine terrain are also ideal environments for a variety of wildlife and animals sightings are common.
-These encounters are special, appreciate them from a distance and ensure mountain goats, bears and other animals remain wary of humans and their vehicles.

 The tour can be driven in either direction, between West Glacier and St Mary.
 And it’s just so good, you may want to turn around and do it again in the other direction.
 We have some different commentary on the return trip, while still pointing out the major sites.